keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 However, for stateful applications this was a bit problematic.
 How do you manage and persist the state of your application and it's dependencies?
 How do you keep the rest of your application going when you add/remove dependencies?
 Of course, much of this management was done manually and/or required additional personnel resources to help manage (i.e. DevOps) and in general, required more of your attention.

-Much of these types of problems, equated to the ultimate question at hand:
+Much of these pains, boiled down to one ultimate question at hand:

 **How do you effectively automate Stateful Applications on Kubernetes?**